hansake/CPM_tools/cyput/README.md

-# Cyput sends multiple files using YMODEM protocol
+# Cyput sends multiple files using the YMODEM protocol

 The cyput (and hopefully later cyget) program can transfer files from and to CP/M computers using